Where to get careers guidance

 From a private career development professional

 There are many career development professionals across the UK and internationally who work with clients from all walks of life.
-When looking for someone to help with your career, it is important to ensure they are properly qualified to provide guidance.
-Practitioners who have undertaken an accredited qualification in career development have an in-depth understanding of theory and practice, supported by research and ongoing professional development.
+When looking for someone to help with your career, it is important to ensure they have an accredited qualification in career development, with an in-depth understanding of theory and practice supported by research and practical experience.

 They can inspire you by;